Can you be born with an STD?

 Viral infections, such as HIV, Herpes Simplex and Hepatitis B, are caused by viruses that can be transmitted from mother to child during pregnancy, childbirth, or breastfeeding.
 These infections can lead to serious health issues for the baby.

 For instance, babies born with HIV may develop a compromised immune system, making them more susceptible to opportunistic infections and encephalopathy.
-As many as 90% of infants born to mothers develop chronic Hepatitis B infections, which can cause serious liver complications for the infant and can often be fatal.
-Herpes infections can infect the eyes of newborns, seriously compromising their eyesight.
+Herpes infections can infect the eyes of newborns, seriously compromising their eyesight and other mucosa like the mouth, but the infection can become more generalised and life threatening.

-On the other hand, bacterial infections, such as Syphilis, Gonorrhoea, and Chlamydia, are caused by bacteria that can be passed to the baby during childbirth when the baby comes into contact with bacteria in the birth canal.
+On the other hand, bacterial infections, Gonorrhoea, and Chlamydia, are caused by bacteria that can be passed to the baby during childbirth when the baby comes into contact with bacteria in the birth canal.

 Congenital Syphilis can result in a range of complications, including stillbirth, premature birth, and severe health issues like deformities, neurological problems, and organ damage.

 Babies exposed to Gonorrhoea and Chlamydia bacteria during childbirth can develop eye infections.
-Having these infections while pregnant can lead to complications like preterm labour, premature rupture of the membranes, low birth weight, and even miscarriage.
+These are easier to treat with antibiotic eye drops.
+Having these infections while pregnant has been described as a risk factor in having preterm labour, premature rupture of the membranes, low birth weight, and even miscarriage.

 If you’re born with an STD, can it be cured?